Published Feb 21

 You’ll discover beautiful capes overlooking the Chaleur Bay as well as Pokeshaw Rock, an incredible landmark not to be missed.

 Plan a refreshing and intense summer getaway in the Chaleur Region and let the fresh ocean breeze fill your lungs.

 ***Due to COVID-19, some events and attractions listed below may have changed.
 Be sure to check an event's official page before planning your trip around it!

 We offer many festivals and events that are worth the road trip.
-For example, you could plan a trip to Bathurst just in time for our food festivals held two weekends in a row.

 These are only a few of many festivals that take place in the Region throughout the summertime.

 Follow us on Facebook for updates on our festivals and events.